ArunGautham-Soundarrajan/proxy-server/README.md

 # Simple HTTP Proxy in Go

 A lightweight HTTP proxy server written in Go.
-Forwards requests, copies headers, streams responses, and logs activity using `slog`.
+Forwards requests, copies headers, streams responses, and logs activity using `log`.

 ---